ianmiller347/the-posting-platform/README.md

 - Create .env on build, inject params based on input
 - Allow input for AWS region
 - Allow input for alternative post/object-types aside from Users and Posts and generate CRUD methods from them
+- Allow input for alternative DDB table names or prefixes

+> Alternative recommended
+> Use an Integrated Development Environment (IDE) which supports the AWS Toolkit enabling authentication through IAM Identity Center.

 ## Developing locally

 Run `yarn install` to get the dependencies installed.

+You need an AWS account with a table named "Users" and a table named "Posts".

 To run the development server: